leecybersec/bug-report/tribalsystems/zenario/files-unauthorized/README.md

 # Proof of Concept

 ## Images and Documents are stored in server with Private and Offline mode.
+It mean unauthenticated user cannot access to it.

 ![](images/images.png)
 Images are in Private mode